What Makes a Kernel Fast#

 GEMM is the opposite case.
 Its arithmetic intensity grows with problem size because each loaded tile can be reused for many multiply-accumulate operations.

-This estimate assumes A and B are read once, C is written once, beta is zero, on-chip reuse is perfect, and there is no extra metadata, padding, or redundant traffic.
-Real kernels move more data than this ideal model.
-But the estimate is still useful.
+The unit is FLOP/byte.
+This estimate assumes that A and B are each read from HBM once, C is written once, and beta = 0, so the old C does not need to be read.
+It also assumes perfect on-chip reuse with no extra metadata, padding, or redundant traffic.
+Metadata includes auxiliary values such as the scales used by low-precision formats.
+Real kernels usually move more data, but this estimate is still useful for understanding the overall trend.

 Attention#